enjaku4/rabarber/README.md

 Rabarber::Role.names
 ```

 Utilize these methods to manipulate user roles.
 For example, create a custom UI for managing roles or assign necessary roles during migration or runtime (e.g., when the user is created).
-Adapt them to fit the requirements of your application.
+You can also write custom authorization policies based on `#has_role?` method (e.g., to scope the data that the user can access).
+Adapt these methods to fit the requirements of your application.

 ---